ComputationalRegulatoryGenomicsICL/cageflow/README.md

     -profile docker
 ```

-2. Call TSSs from the test yeast paired-end CAGE reads using the locally stored Bowtie2 index and the locally stored `BSgenome.Scerevisiae.UCSC.sacCer1` R package.
+2. Call TSSs from the test yeast paired-end CAGE reads using a locally stored Bowtie2 index and the locally stored `BSgenome.Scerevisiae.UCSC.sacCer1` R package.
 The package is automatically installed from the `.tar.gz` archive within the CAGEr container and used with CAGEr:

 ```bash
 nextflow run customcageq/main.nf \